de-quei/de-quei/README.md

 I'm student of Mirim Meister high school in SEOUL!</br>
 🌱 I’m currently learning Java, C </br>
 📫 How to reach me: s2208@e-mirim.hs.kr
+⚡ Fun fact: I want to be a beckend developer!